opensciencegrid/perfSONAR-verify/README.md

 #### Options
 ```
---central    - String.
-The host name or IP address of the central repository
+--central    - Comma-separated string.
+The host name or IP address of one or more central repositories, each optionally
---port       - Optional integer.
-Port used to access the central repository.
-Default is 80.
+               followed by a colon (:) and a port number.
+Default port number is 80.
+Alternatively, use 'all' to select
+               all central repositories, in which case the host names and ports are obtained from the configuration file.
 --mesh       - String.
 The mesh to use
 --mesh_menu  - Integer.
 Allows selection of a mesh from a list.
 Helpful when the mesh name is not known.
 --test       - String.
 The test type to select.
 Available types are:
                failures, histogram-owdelay, histogram-ttl, packet-count-lost, packet-count-sent, packet-loss-rate,
                packet-retransmits, packet-retransmits-subintervals, packet-trace, throughput, throughput-subinterval
 --test_menu  - Integer.
 Allows selection of a test type from a list.
 Helpful when the test name is not known.
 --n          - Integer.
 The number of perfSONAR nodes to select for testing.
 Ignored when --nodes is used.
 --nodes      - Optional.
 A comma-separated list of perfSONAR host names or IP addresses to test with
                (if specific nodes are desired)
 --start      - Optional integer.
 Select records with a UTC epoch seconds time stamp >= this value
 --end        - Optional integer.
 Select records with a UTC epoch seconds time stamp <= this value
 --start_date - Optional.
 Like start but uses a UTC date string with format [M]M/[D]D/YY[YY][,[h]h[:[m]m[:[s]s]]]